 Golf

 There are 20 unique and challenging golf courses in the Scottish Borders, all within easy reach of Burnbrae.
-This means that our cottages are an ideal base for a week or more playing various courses.
+Our cottages are an ideal base for a week or more of playing various courses.

 An abbey ruins near Kelso